bellronnell-max/Rasa-Epic-support-Assistant/README.md

 Contextual follow-up questions

-Web / GUI interface
+Web-based UI

-Deployment via Rasa X or Docker
+Deployment using Rasa X or Docker

-Integration with hospital helpdesk APIs
+Integration with Helpdesk APIs